MADMAN-Modding/WebTube/README.md

 # Web-yt-dlp
-This is a local host website that allows you to download youtube videos using yt dlp.
+This is a locally hosted website that allows you to download youtube videos using yt dlp.

 This project is simply a fancy web ui, with a lot of AJAX and PHP running in the back, with of course yt-dlp downloading the videos.